vinkla/wordplate/README.md

 For [custom fields](https://codex.wordpress.org/Custom_Fields) we recommend looking at the following plugins:

 - [Advanced Custom Fields](http://www.advancedcustomfields.com) - Powerful fields for WordPress developers.

+  > If you're like us and prefer to write your fields in PHP you should [checkout out our ACF helper package](https://github.com/wordplate/acf)!

 - [Papi](https://wp-papi.github.io) - A different approach on how to work with fields and page types in WordPress.

 ## Helpers